Rescuegrass

 Chondrosum hirsutum

 Remember back when I said not all grasses make paper… well this is one of those that doesn’t.
 Hairy grama, also known as tall grama, is a very cool looking grass.
 It’s a perennial found in rocky areas or clay soils.
-It grows from 10 to 18 inches tall and would look great in a xeriscaped garden.
+It grows from 10 to 18 inches tall.
+When experimenting with fiber, sometimes it helps to know which grasses to avoid.

 According to the USDA it’s native to all the lower 48 states.
 There are two subspecies of this grass that look very similar (to me).
 And I can’t promise that I didn’t miss identify this one but I doubt it would make much difference to our papermaking.